ajieprasetya/Operations-Using-Data-Types-and-Operators/README.md

    - Identity Operator

 5. Dynamic Typing
-     Python applies one of the languages, namely dynamic typing, which is a programming language that only knows the type of variables when the program is        running and assignments are made.
+     which is a programming language that only knows the type of variables when the program is running and assignments are made.

 6. Transform Number, Characters, and String
    - Case Manipulators: